Committee elections 2022

 Who is being elected?

-You can find the election manifestos of the respective lists below:
+You can find the election manifestos of the respective lists below (will be uploaded):

 The respective list is solely responsible for the content of their election programmes linked above. stuvus enables all lists to link their election programme on this page.
 If there is no corresponding link, the list has not provided a programme.